Martin Jones makes 33 saves, Sharks beat Kings 4-1

 Erik Karlsson, who had two assists, got the fourth goal started when he fired a shot that was re-directed toward the net by Barclay Goodrow and tipped in by Couture.

+The Sharks welcomed center Tomas Hertl back to the lineup after he missed four games with a lower-body injury.
+Hertl resumed his place on the second line but left in the third period for what coach Peter DeBoer said was precautionary reasons.

+Hertl is expected to travel with the Sharks for Saturday’s game at Arizona.

 NOTES: Kings center Anze Kopitar had a four-game point streak snapped.
-He entered the day with 14 points (six goals, eight assists) over his previous 11 games. … Marleau’s first-period goal was the 557th of his career, moving him past Johnny Bucyk for 27th in NHL history. … The Sharks have now the first goal in five consecutive games.
+He entered the day with 14 points (six goals, eight assists) over his previous 11 games. … Marleau’s first-period goal was the 557th of his career, moving him past Johnny Bucyk for 27th in NHL history. … Sharks center Antti Suomela left the ice under his own power after taking a big hit from the Kings’ Kurtis MacDermid in the third.
+Suomela’s status was unknown after the game. … The Sharks have scored the first goal in five consecutive games.

 UP NEXT